1. About Scottie Go!

-The aim of the game is to assist a friendly alien called Scottie, whose spaceship malfunctioned and crash-landed on Earth.
-By programming Scottie’s moves, you can help him collect the missing parts for his spaceship in which he’ll be able to return home.
+The aim of the game is to assist a friendly alien called Scottie, whose spaceship malfunctioned and crash-landed on Earth (or in the Scottie Go!
+Adventures series somewhere else in space).
+By programming Scottie’s moves, you can help him collect the missing parts for his spaceship or crystals fueling the vessel, that enable Scottie to return home.

 Which competences are developed when playing Scottie Go!?

 • improved spacial orientation

 • ability to tell left from right in a short time

 • understanding, interpreting and creating sequences of commands

 • understanding the notions of a digit and a number

 • understanding the basic notions related to programming: parameters, loops, nested loops, variables, conditional expressions, functions, etc.

 • understanding a coordinate system (interpreting simple vectors)